johnrizzo1/intuit/memory-bank/progress.md

 ## Current Status

-- Core system and basic productivity tools operational.
+- Core system and productivity tools are fully operational.
-- Project is in the phase of implementing advanced features and general improvements.
+- Project is transitioning to implementing MCP integration for enhanced extensibility.

 ## Known Issues